-Benítez was the resident commissioner from Puerto Rico and was a Popular Democrat.
+Benítez was the resident commissioner from Puerto Rico as a Popular Democrat.
 He served from 1973 to 1976.

-Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Benítez can vote in committee but not on the House floor, including not on the final passage of bills.
+Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Benítez can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Benítez is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Benítez sponsored and cosponsored.
+The chart is based on the bills Benítez sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.

 Benítez sponsored bills primarily in these issue areas:

 International Affairs (23%) Social Welfare (19%) Armed Forces and National Security (16%) Private Legislation (13%) Public Lands and Natural Resources (10%) Education (6%) Government Operations and Politics (6%) Law (6%)